 What You Need:

-Blank Graph Paper Printout
+- Blank Graph Paper Printout

-Alphabet Chart Printout
+- Alphabet Chart Printout

 Tips For Creating Your Own Cross Stich Fonts

-The first thing you need to do is to print out the blank chart of cross stitch fonts.
+- The first thing you need to do is to print out the blank chart of cross stitch fonts.
 If you need more space for the layout, you can print some pages.

-For customizing the pattern you already have, you need to calculate the area surrounding the word which you want to replace.
+- For customizing the pattern you already have, you need to calculate the area surrounding the word which you want to replace.
 Make sure everything is centered to get it centered when stitching.

-The stitching area needs to be marked as a box on the blank chart.
+- The stitching area needs to be marked as a box on the blank chart.
 The vertical line is drawn for the center line.

-Draw the baseline outside the stitching box.
+- Draw the baseline outside the stitching box.
 Then, that copying letters for the text on to baseline with the pencil.

 - After it’s all drafted, you need to calculate the length of the word.
 Then, draw a center line of the word.

 - Into the stitching box area, draw a baseline.
 Then, transcribe the word from outside the box to the inside of the box.
 Match it with the baselines and centerlines.

-Adjust it as needed.
+- Adjust it as needed.
 Make sure the height and details of the text are on the right path.

-Finally, it’s ready for stitching.
+- Finally, it’s ready for stitching.
 For more details, you can watch the video from Peacock & Fig channel below.